jguadagno/jguadagno.github.io/_posts/2007-11-27-using-the-search-sitemap-provider-with-the-asp-net-futures-release.md

 ### DynamicDataSearchSiteMapProvider

 The DynamicDataSearchSiteMapProvider is used when you have dynamic content that you want to submit to the search engines.
 Dynamic content is content that is generated on the fly or does not have a fixed URL.
 As you see in lines 5 - 19 of my searchSiteMap provider's section, I use three different custom providers, Articles, Books and News.
 These providers inherit from the DynamicDataSearchSiteMapProvider class which requires that you implement the DataQuery method which returns an IEnumerable interface.
-I choose to return a List<SiteEntry> objects.
+I choose to return a List&lt;SiteEntry&gt; objects.

 The SiteEntry class supports the following properties (taken straight from the Asp.Net futures site):